voxelbonecloud/headless-docker/README.md

     CONFIG_FILE="Config.json"
     ADDITIONAL_ARGUMENTS=""
+    ENABLE_MODS="false"

-   However by default these two are defined inside the compose file itself so they can be adjusted on  a per-headless basis instead of an entire stack.
-If you prefer everything in the one .env file you can move them over.
+   However by default these three are defined inside the compose file itself so they can be adjusted on a per-headless basis instead of an entire stack.
+This allows you to for example mix and match modded and unmodded servers within the same stack.
+An example of that is [compose-multiple-servers-example.yml](examples/compose-multiple-servers-example.yml).
+If you prefer and this is not required you can move these over to the stack wide variables.

-## Using this image
+## Important notes
 This image by default stores the Config files and logs in named volumes that persist between container restarts/recreation.
 The cache and database are automatically cleared every restart of the headless or container.
 If you prefer to bind all the locations to a location on the host for easy management then use something like [compose-bindmount-example.yml](examples/compose-bindmount-example.yml)

-Modding is currently WIP [Please Read our Modding Section](modding)
+## Enabling Mods

+To enable mods, change the variable ENABLE_MODS to true.
+Copy your mod files into the corresponding folders inside the RML volume [Read our Modding section for more info and how to use](modding)